digital-land/digital-land/content/project/energy-performance-of-buildings/index.md

 ---

-Finding an energy certificate or an energy assessor for a building is now easier thanks to a new online service.
+Finding an energy certificate or an energy assessor for a building is being made easier thanks to a new online service.
 A prototype being developed by the energy performance of buildings (EPB) team within the Ministry of Housing, Communities and Local Government (MHCLG) Digital Directorate lets users search:

 * by postcode or accreditation number for an energy assessor
 * by postcode or certificate reference for 3 types of energy certificate, including the [energy performance certificate (EPC)](https://www.gov.uk/buy-sell-your-home/energy-performance-certificates)